Codornices Creek: Late 20th to early 21st century

 Citizen work to restore the creek began in the 1970s with planting of natives at Codornices Park by Los Amigos de Codornices.
 In 1995, efforts of the nonprofit Urban Creeks Council and Richard Register's Ecocity Builders led to a block of the creek between Eighth and Ninth Streets being "daylighted"—that is, removed from a culvert.
 In the late 1990s, the volunteer group Friends of Five Creeks, planting natives at the Bay Area Rapid Transit (BART) crossing, discovered the return of the steelhead/rainbow trout.
 This encouraged further restoration, notably below Albina Street adjacent to St. Mary's College High School, carried out by the Urban Creeks Council in 2007.

 In the late 1990s, the University of California Berkeley needed to replace the World War II-era student-family housing.
 Stricter regulations and the need for flood control led to a collaboration with the City of Albany and, to a lesser extent, Berkeley, aimed at giving the creek a more meandering channel, with native plantings, along the south edge of University Village.

 By 2010, restoration extended from the Union Pacific tracks upstream to the earlier restoration at Eighth Street.
 There are hopes to extend it to San Pablo Avenue, and to restore a shorter portion just upstream at Kains Street, creating a mini-park next to subsidized housing.
 If Golden Gate Fields racetrack were to move, some of the large salt marsh could be restored in its place.

 In April 2019, many fish in the creek were killed by retardant foam used by Berkeley firefighters to prevent a gas-tank explosion.

 In 2022, a $1 million project named “Kains Avenue Park” was unveiled by the City of Berkeley, with financial support from the Department of Water Resources and the Urban Streams Restoration Program.
 The project consisted of restoration and landscaping along 181 feet of the creek.

 In 2025, an encampment along the banks of Codornices Creek caught fire, scorching more than 1500 feet of land along the creek.

-A portion of the creek that features a waterfall, sometimes referred to as Benner Falls, is within private property, but it is accessible to the public.
+A portion of the creek that features a waterfall, sometimes referred to as Benner Falls, is within private property, no longer accessible to the public.
 The path leading to this waterfall, Tamalpais Path, is maintained by the Berkeley Path Wanderers Association.